fraserphysics/make-novice/setup.md

 ### LaTeX (Optional)

 The last episode uses the LaTeX document preparation system.
-If you find it difficult to install, simply listen to the discussion for that episode without doing any of the exercises.
+If you find it too difficult to install, simply skip the exercises that use it and follow the discussion.